Bayesian Learning via Q-Exponential Process: INTRODUCTION

-We propose a novel stochastic process named \emph{$q$-exponential process (Q-EP)} to address these issues. we start with the $q$-exponential distribution $\pi_q(\cdot)$ and generalize it to a multivariate distribution (from a family of elliptic contour distributions) that is consistent to marginalization.
+We propose a novel stochastic process named \emph{$q$-exponential process (Q-EP)} to address these issues.
+We start with the $q$-exponential distribution $\pi_q(\cdot)$ and generalize it to a multivariate distribution (from a family of elliptic contour distributions) that is consistent to marginalization.
 Such consistency requires the joint distribution and the marginalized one (by any subset of components) to have the same format of density (See Section \ref{sec:qep}).
-We further generalize such multivariate $q$-exponential distribution to the process Q-EP.
-The proposed Q-EP process is related to the elliptic process in \cite{Bankestad_2020} which however focuses on a completely different process named squeezebox process.
-Our work on Q-EP makes multi-fold contributions to the functional regularization for statistical modeling: \begin{enumerate} \item We propose a stochastic process Q-EP corresponding to the $L_q$ regularization on function spaces. \item We provide an explicit probabilistic formulation of Besov process through Q-EP with direct ways to specify the correlation length and to make prediction. \item We prove that the elliptic slice sampler \citep[ESS][]{murray2010} can be applied to the inference of Q-EP based models. \end{enumerate} The rest of the paper is organized as follows.
-Section \ref{sec:qed} introduces the $q$-exponential distribution and its multivariate generalizations.
-We propose the Q-EP with details in Section \ref{sec:qep}.
-In Section \ref{sec:numerics} we show that ESS can be applied to models with Q-EP priors and demonstrate the advantage of Q-EP over GP and Besov in time series modeling and image reconstruction.
-Finally we discuss some future directions in Section \ref{sec:conclusion}.
+We then generalize such multivariate $q$-exponential distribution to the process Q-EP and establish its connection and contrast to the Besov process.
+Note, if we view the negative log-density of the proposed distribution and process, Q-EP would impose an $L_q$ regularization on the function space, similarly as $L_2$ regularization given by GP whose negative log-density is a quadratic form of the input variable $x$ (See Remark \ref{rk:Lq-reg}).